dylanrafael05/langt/README.md

 - `Other`: miscellaneous items

 ---
 The code written in this repository uses the C# bindings for LLVM which can be found [here](https://github.com/dotnet/LLVMSharp).
+The command line interface uses the [System.CommandLine](https://www.nuget.org/packages/System.CommandLine) module from NuGet to simplify argument parsing.
-No parser generators or lexers are used for compilation, but TextMate is used to provide simple lexical highlighting for vscode in `Experimental/langt-vscode`
+No parser generators or lexers are used for compilation of Langt itself, but TextMate is used to provide simple lexical highlighting for vscode in `Experimental/langt-vscode`.
+This will likely be removed when the extension transitions to being a language server client.

 ---
 ## Usage